Why Does Bodily Fluid Like Semen Shine Under UV Light?

 Photoluminescence is when light causes a chemical to in turn release light.
 There are two types of photoluminescence: fluorescence and phosphorescence.
 For this article, we’re only interested in fluorescence.

 Fluorescence works like this.
 One would shine light with high energy (light with short wavelengths) on a chemical that can fluoresce, called a fluorophore.
 That chemical will absorb the energy in the light.
 The energy will cause the electrons in that chemical to get excited.
-Excited electrons, though, are unstable, and so the electrons release the extra energy as vibrational energy (by vibrating a lot) and in the form of light energy.
-The light that is emitted has less energy (and therefore a longer wavelength) than the initial light source, as some energy was given out through vibrating.
+Excited electrons, though, are unstable.
+So, they release the extra energy as vibrational energy (they vibrate a lot) and light energy.
+The emitted light has less energy (and therefore a longer wavelength) than the initial light source, as some energy was given out through vibrating.

 Many of our bodily fluids are either chemiluminescent or fluoresce.